AirNet: Neural Network Transmission over the Air: Results

 We perform multiple training runs of the networks for different $\textrm{SNR}$ values, available bandwidth constraints $b$, channel models, and training strategies.
 Unless specified differently, in the fading channel scenario, we assume the CSI is available only at the receiver.

 We compare our scheme against two separation-based schemes: DeepCABAC \cite{deepCABAC} and SuRP \cite{succesive_pruning}.
 Both methods first perform network pruning to obtain a sparse structure, which is followed by network quantization and compression via either arithmetic or Huffman coding.
-When digital schemes are used over the fading channel, we consider two scenarios regarding the CSI availability.
+For both methods, we performed multiple runs of pruning and compression with various hyperparameters, and considered only the best-performing ones in our evaluations.
+When digital schemes are used over the fading channel, we consider two scenarios regarding CSI availability.
 In the first scenario, we consider the CSI is only available at the receiver, and the transmitter is assumed to transmit at a fixed rate.
 If the channel capacity is below this rate, we assume the transmission fails, i.e., an outage occurs.
 We then calculate the fraction of successful transmissions and multiply it by the accuracy achieved by the transmitted DNN.
 In the second scenario, we consider the availability of CSI at both the transmitter and the receiver.
 This will be denoted by CSIT in the simulations.
-In this scenario, the transmitter always transmits at the capacity of the channel, which serves as an an upper-bound on the performance of separation-based DNN delivery schemes.
+In this scenario, the transmitter always transmits at the capacity of the channel, which serves as an upper-bound on the performance of separation-based DNN delivery schemes.